-The final entry on this list, unlike its predecessors, is not an event put on directly by a school, but one independently held.
+A school doesn’t directly put on this final entry on this list, unlike its predecessors.
+It’s held independently.
 However, the South by Southwest (SXSW) festival, held annually in Austin, has such close ties to the community culture that its relationship with the local University of Texas is as strong as the others to their schools.
-SXSW is a summit of culture, combining music, films, art, and live performances to become one of the most popular festivals anywhere in the country.
-Like California’s Coachella and New York’s Governors Ball, SXSW is a destination for music lovers, with a bevy of major artists performing their hits for thrilled crowds.
+SXSW is a summit of culture.
+It combines music, films, art, and live performances to become one of the most popular festivals anywhere in the country.
+Like California’s Coachella and New York’s Governors Ball, SXSW is a destination for music lovers.
+A bevy of major artists performing their hits for thrilled crowds.

-Over the past few years, the festival has grown to be the largest music festival in the world in terms of acts, with over a thousand individual artists performing.
-SXSW is a key part of Austin’s culture that is celebrated by UT students, who seek to preserve their unique identity through the slogan “Keep Austin Weird.”
+Over the past few years, the festival has grown to be the largest music festival in the world in terms of acts.
+Over a thousand individual artists performed there.
+UT students celebrate SXSW, as it’s also a key part of Austin’s culture.
+Students seek to preserve their unique identity through the slogan “Keep Austin Weird”.
 Some of the various events that have occurred at SXSW over the past few years include the introduction of virtual reality gaming, a speech by President Obama, recording artist Kelis cooking for fans, and even the inauguration of the head of the US Patent Office.
-Austin is weird and proud of it, and SXSW brings out University of Texas students in droves to celebrate the local culture.
+Austin is weird and proud of it.
+SXSW brings out University of Texas students in droves to celebrate the local culture.